-Normally, when a CDN node successfully pulls a requested resource from the origin server (with a 2XX status code returned), the node will process the resource based on the cache validity period configured in the cache rule.
+Normally, when a CDN node successfully pulls a requested resource from the origin server (with a 2XX status code returned), the node will process the resource based on the rules in the node cache validity configuration.

-If a non-2XX status code is returned, the 404 status code indicates caching for 10 seconds by default, while all other status codes indicate no caching.
-If the origin server cannot immediately process the non-2XX status code and you do not want that all requests pass through the origin server, you can configure the status code cache validity period so the CDN node will directly respond to non-2XX status code, helping reduce pressure on the origin server.
+If the origin server is unable to process the non-2XX requests quickly, and you do not want all requests to be passed through to the origin server, you can configure the status code cache validity period.
+In this case, the CDN node will directly respond to non-2XX requests, helping reduce pressure on the origin server.

-Log in to the CDN Console, select Domain Management on the left sidebar, and click Manage on the right of the domain name to enter its configuration page.
-Under the Cache Configuration tab, find the status code cache configuration.
+Log in to the CDN console, select Domain Management on the left sidebar, click Manage on the right of a domain name to enter its configuration page, and switch to the Cache Configuration tab to find the Status Code Cache section.

 There is a default rule, which will cache 404 requests for 10 seconds.

 You can click Add Rule to add status code cache rules as needed.